victorgxn/victorgxn/README.md

 - 👨‍🏫 I enjoy learning as well share/document my progress
 - 🏆 Goal: Enjoy what I do every day
-- 📚 Currently, I'm studying software engineer at VIU, while working as a full stack programmer .
+- 📚 Currently, I'm studying software engineer at VIU, while working as a full stack developer
-- 🏃 Other than that, I spend my time going to the gym and running.
+- 🏃 Other than that, I spend my time going to the gym and running

 ### 📬 Social media:
 <p align="left">